The Ultimate Guide to Sofa Stain Removal

 - Rinse out the area thoroughly with water, lifting as much of the liquid as possible.
 Using towels to rinse and dry may be a good idea.
 Also be careful to consider the fabric you are dealing with, as many are not so moisture resistant.

 - Professionals use a combination of stain removers and fibre & fabric rinsers, applying and lifting using either the rinser or just plain water to extract the products.
 You may need to repeat this a few times before you get the desired result.

 We would also like to note that if the coffee stain is from decaf coffee, the stain will fall under the colourings category, so don’t try this method on it.
 Similar stains to this would be beer.
 If you were having a few beers with the lads and had an unlucky incident, you could try out the same method to lift the sticky spill.

 When dealing with fruit juice stains, one of the things to consider is the type of fruit juice you have on your hands.
 Citrus fruits are tannin-free, while dark fruits, such as blackberry, blueberry, red grape, cranberry, etc., that contain tannin.
 If you are dealing with a darker spillage, using tannin-remover may be a good idea.
 Another thing to consider is whether or not the fruit juice contained artificial colouring or not.
 If it does, you will want to use a dye-remover for the job.
 Here is our advice on tackling fruit juice stains:

-- Lift using a fabric rinser or cool water.
+- Lift using cool water.

 Similar stains include beer, cider, dark alcohols, cola-based drinks, artificially coloured sodas, and red wine.